ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 A full version of the `main.bicep` file can be found [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/sample/main.bicep).

 The last thing we need to do is to deploy the Bicep script from our pipeline.
 We can use the [AzureCLI](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops) task to do this.
 See the example below.
-Replace `<folder-with-bicep-file>` with the path to the folder that contains the `main.bicep` file.
+Replace `<folder-with-bicep-file>` with the path to the folder that contains `main.bicep`.

 ```yaml
 - task: AzureCLI@2